-The KH1 can be configured to continuously log all of your transmitted CW in a text file.
-This may be used as an alternative to paper logging, or as a backup method.

-Up to about 32,000 characters can be captured, along with time, band, and mode, so you can update a paper or electronic logbook later on.
+The KH1 can log your transmitted CW in EEPROM as a backup or as an alternative to paper logging.
+Up to 50,000 characters can be captured, along with time, date, band, and mode, so you can update a paper or electronic logbook later on.
 To enable logging, set MENU:LOGGING to ON.
+A letter 'L' will slowly flash to the right of the mode letter (VFO line 1).
 Logging applies only when using the internal keyer.
 To take advantage of time stamping, set the built-in clock's time and date (MENU:ADJ TIME and MENU:ADJ DATE).